Skip to content ↓

 Our school library

-Every class has the opportunity to visit the school library once a week, where they have free-choice from the shelves and guidance from our dedicated reading volunteer - Mrs Gina Botterill.
+Every KS2 class has the opportunity to visit the school library once a week, where they have free-choice from the shelves and guidance from our dedicated reading volunteer and governor - Mrs Gina Botterill.
 The shelves are lovingly looked after and are updated each year with fresh books from Maidenhead Library Services.

 Handouts